hphelion/documentation/community/community.install.virtual.md

 <!--meaningless change to fix merge issue -->

 This page provides instructions on how to perform a virtual installation of HP Helion OpenStack Community onto a suitably specified and prepared single server.
 This cloud-in-a-box is designed to let you test the functionality of HP Helion OpenStack Community.
-It is not intended to be used in a production environment to run real workloads, and therefore no support is available.
+It is not intended to be used in a production environment to run real workloads; therefore, no support is available.

 It is important to read through this page before starting your installation.
 Before you begin your installation, we recommend you review the complete [Hardware and Software Requirements](/helion/community/hwsw-requirements/) page.
 Note, however, that we have included the basic requirements on this page.